Diagonal Born-Oppenheimer Corrections in Condensed-Phase Ring Polymer Surface Hopping: Introduction

-Recent advancements have been reported for RPSH via propagating the dynamics subject to a generalized Hamiltonian,\cite{Tao:2018} weighted bead-averaged probability of non-adiabatic transition,\cite{Ghosh:2020} and capturing electronic decoherence.\cite{Shakya:2023} In addition, recent refinement schemes have focused on improving sampling strategies,~\cite{Lu:2017,Lu:2018} correct description of electronic coherence,\cite{Kelly2024,Wang2020} and preserving quantum Boltzmann distribution by proper treatment of classically forbidden transitions.\cite{Limbu:2023} In the light of increasing popularity of the RPSH simulations and for the purpose of systematically improving the method as an efficient and practical approach for including NQEs into condensed-phase non-adiabatic MD simulations, here, we evaluate the performance of RPSH in the frameworks of both centroid and bead approximations (RPSH-CA and RPSH-BA, respectively)\cite{Shushkov:2012} in condensed-phase dynamics simulations and investigate the effect of combining them with the diagonal Born-Oppenheimer correction (DBOC).\\ DBOC, as the second-order derivative coupling of electronic wavefunctions, is a diagonal term that arbitrarily modifies the BO PESs.
-It is often neglected in simulations based on mixed quantum-classical dynamics methods due to the absence of a nuclear wavepacket in such schemes.\cite{Tully:2012} Nevertheless, the inclusion of the DBOC in surface hopping methods has been advocated at least for regions with significant non-adiabatic couplings.\cite{Akimov:2013,pssh2009} At the same time, other studies have cautioned about its usage.\cite{dboc2015} It is shown that by adding a repulsive wall in the regions where the two surfaces come close to each other, DBOC deteriorates the results of FSSH simulations.\cite{dboc2016} In comparison, inclusion of NQEs within the RPSH framework, which allows tunneling through an energy barrier, can lead to a different effect than in FSSH.
-While it would modify the shape of the PESs, the final outcome of the simulations would be dictated by an interrelation between the magnitude of DBOC, the possibility of tunneling via the energy barrier, and the probability of non-adiabatic transitions.\\ In this work, first, we evaluate the performance of RPSH-CA and RPSH-BA on a generic 2-level system coupled to a classical bath with arbitrary coupling strengths as in the spin-boson model.
+In this work, first, we evaluate the performance of RPSH-CA and RPSH-BA on a generic 2-level system coupled to a classical bath with arbitrary coupling strengths as in the spin-boson model.
 This model system allows us to probe the capability of the RPSH methods in modeling the population relaxation and preserving quantum Boltzmann distribution in condensed-phase simulations.
 Then, DBOC will be explicitly incorporated into both frameworks.
 In the remainder of this paper, we first give a brief summary of the RPSH-CA and RPSH-BA algorithms as well as methodological considerations regarding improvements of the method.
 The chosen approach for the inclusion of DBOC in RPSH, as well as the studied model, will also be introduced in the Theory section.
 Results and Discussions will be presented for dynamics simulations at high and low temperature limits (300 K vs. 30 K) in the context of the spin-boson model, and comparisons will be made to the original FSSH as well as its DBOC-added variant.
 Concluding Remarks and our Outlook toward future research directions in this field will be presented at the end.